 A personal or medical loan from your bank is an option to explore.
 Check with your bank to see if a loan can help cover some or all of the costs of your upcoming procedure.

 Crowdfunding sites like GoFundMe are also excellent sources of funds that can help you in your weight loss procedure.

 Don’t Wait to Have Bariatric Surgery

-Undergoing weight loss surgery can improve your health, your quality of life, and give you a potentially longer life to boot.
+Undergoing weight loss surgery can improve your health and your quality of life and give you a potentially longer life to boot.

 Explore options with your bariatric surgeon.
 A single consultation will help.